bossworkshop/boss-ppsn-2024/call.md

 navorder: 4
 ---

 We invite authors/participants to submit new ideas, positional statements, and reviews/summaries/comments/techniques on Bayesian and surrogate-assisted search and optimisation.
+Accepted abstracts will be asked to provide a 15 minute talk with 5 minutes for questions.
+We have a very strong preference for in-person presentations and submissions should indicate their intention to attend in person when submitting.

 We especially welcome submissions from early career researchers and PhD's.

+**Submission Format**
 Submissions should be in the form of 1-page abstracts (1 page abstract PDF file).

-**NOTE** - Submissions will not be published in the conference proceedings unless already accepted through the conference submission process.

 Please send your submissions to [George De Ath](g.de.ath@exeter.ac.uk)